 Built-in Agents

-The plugin ships two built-in agents.
-They are focused, narrow specialists with the MCP tools they need and nothing more.
+The plugin ships two built-in agents — narrow specialists with the MCP tools they need and nothing more.

-You rarely invoke agents directly — skills call them.
+You rarely invoke agents directly — skills call them, and the host can also trigger them proactively based on your intent (the auditor especially, since it runs in the background).
 But it helps to know what each does so you can reason about what’s happening when a skill delegates.

 archcore-assistant